ActiveState/blog-posts/upgrading-to-5.24.md

 You can make upgrading simple by doing it often.
 That way it becomes routine rather than an infrequent and very painful chore.

+## Thanks

+Thanks to the denizens of #p5p on irc.perl.org for reviewing an earlier draft of this article and providing valuable feedback, including Joel Berger, Christian Hansen, Dominic Hargreaves, and Karl Williamson, among others.